DevExpress-Examples/web-forms-dashboard-color-dashboard-item-elements/Readme.md

 # Dashboard for Web Forms - How to Color Dashboard Item Elements

-The following example shows how to color dashboard item elements at runtime.
-For this, handle the [ViewerApiExtensionOptions.onItemElementCustomColor](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemelementcustomcolor) event.
-Get the item's [multidimensional data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data#client-data-structure) and apply the color to the dashboard item's element based on the condition.
+The following example shows how to color a dashboard item's elements at runtime.
+To do this, handle the [ViewerApiExtensionOptions.onItemElementCustomColor](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemelementcustomcolor) event, get the item's [multidimensional data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data#client-data-structure), and apply the color to the dashboard item's element based on the condition.

 The image below displays the dashboard items whose values are colored based on their values: